ghall15/fiscalhistory/webpage/_build/html/_sources/american_revolution.txt

    - riding on the good reputations of the colonies

-* Congress had harsh words for those who did not accept these bills
+The `Committee on the bills of credit within the Continental Congress`_ had harsh words for those who did not accept these bills

       *That if any person shall hereafter be so lost to all virtue and regard for his country to refuse ..., such person shall be deemed an enemy of his country*

+.. _Committee on the bills of credit within the Continental Congress: http://books.google.com/books?id=b8EPAAAAQAAJ&pg=PA101#v=onepage&q&f=false

 * Congress also recommended to states that the state legislatures pass laws making these bills of credit *legal tender*.